CGLemon/Sayuri/README.md

 * Support variable komi and board size (from 7x7 to 19x19).
 * Lock-free SMP MCTS.
 * Acceleration by multi-core processor and multi-Nvidia GPU.
-* Predict the current side winrate and draw-rate.
+* Predict the current side-to-move winrate and draw-rate.
-* Predict the current side score lead and death strings.
+* Predict the current side-to-move score lead and death strings.
 * Reuse the sub-tree.
 * Chinese rules with positional superko.